-Following youth across learning contexts, I study how writing moves through educational technology...
+Following youth and communities across contexts, I study how writing moves through digital technologies...

 My research is connective.
 With a particular focus on multimodal composition, I investigate how digital and material technologies mediate contemporary language and literacy education.
 Grounded in issues of equity, access, and justice, I interrogate how this (re)mediation facilitates cultural change.
 In an effort to disrupt research that focuses on the so-called “new-ness” of these techno-literacies and phenomena, my research illuminates what the shift in relationships (e.g., with space and place, with community, with personal technologies, with one another, etc.) may teach us about literacy learning and youth culture.
 From nuancing the particulars of digital youth lifestreaming, to examining how elementary teachers use technology as a tool to remediate learning in practitioner-inquiry, I have explored digital media and the material technologies of school through longitudinal ethnographic research, single and multiple embedded case studies, and more design-based research methods.

 LIFESTREAMING QUEER CULTURE: TECHNE, TECHNOLOGY, AND THE POLITICS OF LGBT YOUTH WRITING THE DIGITAL REAL

 In my book project, Lifestreaming Queer Culture… (currently under contract), I argue that considering youth digital and multiliteracies practices as social tactics reveals complex understandings into the mediational processes of contemporary youth composing.
 A longitudinal connective ethnographic study, I draw on data collected across contexts (both embodied and virtual) to understand how the various literacy 'sitings' LGBT youth compose are operationalized to navigate and combat inequality.
 By accounting for the rich opportunities and nuanced processes of writing in the era of electracy, this project highlights the ways LGBT youth queer modes to design more just social futures.